rubyonjets/jets/docs/_docs/install.md

 ## RubyGems

-You can also install jets via RubyGems.
+You can install jets via RubyGems.

     gem install jets